philipxjm/CascadiaEssentials/README.md

 # CascadiaEssentials
 Mod for Cascadia Gaming server.
+Consists of pretty much anything that my head can come up with.

 # Setup
 * Make sure to have a Forge 35.x version installed on your client !